turingschool/mod-0-curriculum/back-end/data_types.md

 1. Write several `puts` statements.
 1. `NEW` Run your code by going to the Terminal and typing `ruby variables.rb` - make sure you are inside the `variable_practice` directory when doing so.
 You should see the output of your ruby file in the terminal.
 If done correctly, where ever you have a `puts` or `print` statement, what follows should print to your terminal.

+Please create a section in your Mod 0 Gist for **Data Types** and record your answers to these questions.
+(Including the question is very helpful!)
+- How confident do you feel with the content on Data Types so far?
+- Is there any additional learning you need or want to do before moving to the next lesson?
+- What questions do you have about Data Types?

 <br><br>